apsommer/BarAudio/README.md

 [BarAudio](https://baraud.io/) is an Android app available on the [Play Store](https://play.google.com/store/apps/details?id=com.sommerengineering.baraudio) as a monthly subscription.
 It's written primarily in Kotlin, using Compose declarative UI, Firebase products, and a serverless backend with Google Cloud.
 The app provides audible market notifications to financial day traders.

 Price, volume, and top-level metrics for securities are emitted from the exchanges in realtime.
-To be an effective investor, digital charts must be constantly monitored throughout the day.
-This can be visually straining and quite tedious.
-Audio alerts from a mobile device provide an alternative method of information delivery, allowing traders to step away from their screens with confidence.
+To be an effective trader, digital charts must be monitored constantly throughout the day.
+This can be visually straining and tedious.
+Audio alerts from a mobile device provide alternative information delivery, allowing investors to step away from their screens with confidence.

 ### Intended User